The Ultimate Alaska Cruise Packing List (2020)

 ☐ Casual bottoms - You can’t go wrong with jeans for an Alaskan cruise!
 Pack 1 pair of regular jeans and 1 black pair.
 Other options are jogger pants, khakis and yoga pants (for lounging).
 Temperatures change a lot in Alaska but wearing shorts isn’t ideal.

 ☐ Waterproof jacket or down - This is the last layer for your upper body.
 A waterproof jacket protects you from getting wet (it rains very frequently in Alaska)!
 One problem is that you won’t always need to wear it plus it’s bulky.
-We recommend investing in a packable down jacket like this hooded puffer.
+We recommend investing in a packable down jacket.
 It can be neatly folded and packed discreetly when not in use.
-This version is for dads!
 Hooded is a must so you can get some rain protection as well!

 ☐ Long sleeve shirts / sweatshirts - These are a must for lounging around the ship!
 They aren’t as thick but can provide some comfort when you’re on deck.